-An epidural block is a numbing medicine given by injection (shot) in the back.
-It numbs or causes a loss of feeling in the lower half your body.
+An epidural block is a numbing medicine given by injection (shot) in a specific place in the back.
+It numbs or causes a loss of feeling in the lower half of your body.
 This lessens the pain of contractions during childbirth.
 An epidural block may also be used to reduce pain during surgery on the lower extremities.
 This article focuses on epidural blocks during childbirth.

 The block or shot is given into an area over your lower back or spine.

 - You may be asked to lie on your side, or you may sit up.

 - Either way, you will be asked to pull your stomach inward and hunch your back outward.

 Your health care provider will wash the area of your back and inject a little medicine to numb the spot where the epidural needle is placed:

 - The provider inserts a needle into your lower back.

 - The needle is placed into a small space outside your spinal cord.

 - A small soft tube (catheter) is placed into your back, next to your spine.

 The numbing medicine is given through the tube for as long as it is needed.